Carlos Correa Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.03 team ERA ranks last across all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.07).

-- Athletics pitchers combine to give up the second-most home runs in baseball (131 total, 1.4 per game).
+- Athletics pitchers combine to give up 133 total home runs at a rate of 1.4 per game (second-most in baseball).

-- Harris (2-3) takes the mound for the Athletics in his fifth start of the season.
-He's put together a 6.07 ERA in 43 2/3 innings pitched, with 35 strikeouts.
+- Sears (1-6) gets the starting nod for the Athletics in his 19th start of the season.
+He has a 3.88 ERA in 99 2/3 innings pitched, with 93 strikeouts.

-- The lefty's most recent appearance was on Thursday, July 6 against the Detroit Tigers, when he tossed 4 2/3 innings, surrendering seven earned runs while allowing eight hits.
+- In his most recent appearance on Sunday against the Boston Red Sox, the left-hander tossed five innings, allowing no earned runs while surrendering one hit.

-- The 26-year-old has amassed an ERA of 6.07, with 7.3 strikeouts per nine innings, in nine games this season.
-Opponents are hitting .253 against him.

 © 2023 Data Skrive.
 All rights reserved.